kshlsa/fortress/x/claims/spec/01_concepts.md

 ### Staking (i.e Delegate) Action

-After staking Torque tokens (i.e delegating), the corresponding proportion will be airdropped to the user's balance by performing a transfer from the claim escrow account (`ModuleAccount`) to the user.
+After staking Fortress tokens (i.e delegating), the corresponding proportion will be airdropped to the user's balance by performing a transfer from the claim escrow account (`ModuleAccount`) to the user.

 ### EVM Action